EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

 This plugin was enhanced for Plugman / PhoneGap Build by [Eddy Verbruggen](http://www.x-services.nl).
 I fixed some issues in the native code (mainly for iOS) and changed the JS-Native functions a little in order to make a universal JS API for both platforms.
 * Credits for the original iOS code go to [Felix Montanez](https://github.com/felixactv8/Phonegap-Calendar-Plugin-ios).
 * Credits for the original Android code go to [Ten Forward Consulting](https://github.com/tenforwardconsulting/Phonegap-Calendar-Plugin-android).
+* Special thanks to [four32c.com](http://four32c.com) for sponsoring part of the implementation, while keeping the plugin opensource.

 ## 5. License